 The iconic, ancient Royal Oak tree in Richmond Park is the subject of a stunning new artwork by acclaimed artist Mark Frith and commissioned by the Friends of Richmond Park (FRP) as emblem for their conservation campaign, Year of the Tree.

 To celebrate and raise funds for the Year of the Tree conservation campaign, a limited edition of 100 signed prints is now available.
 Priced at £385 each (inc. delivery), the unmounted prints are 90 x 72 cm, individually giclee printed on 310 gm etching paper, each signed, titled and numbered by Mark Frith.

-Earlier this year, Mark Frith’s collection of 20 large ancient oak drawings (which took him three and half years to complete) was a major exhibition at Kew Gardens’ Marianne North Gallery.
+Earlier this year, Mark Frith’s collection of 20 large ancient oak drawings (which took him three and half years to complete) was a major exhibition at Kew Gardens’ Shirley Sherwood gallery.
 Mark’s new subject, the Royal Oak, is estimated to be over 600 years old – already standing for centuries before King Charles I enclosed Richmond Park in 1637 – with the picture started in early spring and completed in September 2019.